-- 2 ml & 5ml syringes
+1 ml & 2ml syringes

 A small notepad and pen to record feeding times and amounts

 A lot of patience

-Mix the kitty milk and protexin according to the instructions on the containers.
-Don’t skip the protexin.
+Mix the kitty milk according to the instructions on the container or to the consistency of pouring cream.
+Add a pinch of Protexin to the mix.
+Don’t skip the Protexin.
 Hand-raised kits are very susceptible to tummy upsets which can quickly become fatal.

 Hold the kit upright in one hand with your fingers firmly around the head.
 With your other hand put the syringe in the kits mouth.
 Behind the front teeth there is a gap with no teeth.
 Put the syringe in through this gap.
 Squeeze the syringe very gently and very slowly.
 Kits cannot cough.
 If milk goes down the wrong way your kits will “aspirate”, i.e. die.
 Feeding young kits is messy.
-You can gently clean your kit with baby wipes however, be careful not to leave your kit wet.
+You can gently clean your kit with baby wipes, however, be careful not to leave your kit wet.
 Kits cannot regulate body temperature.

 Keep a record of the time of feeds and how much your kits drinks.
 This is particularly important if you are feeding a whole litter as it can be harder to keep track of otherwise.

 Feed 2-3ml every 3 hours during the day with one night feed.
 Total 20-24ml per day.

 Feed 5ml every 4 hours.
 Once your kit understands what feeding is about you will be able to put it on a solid surface and just offer the syringe.
 The kit will take the syringe and suck furiously.
 Remember to regulate the milk flow.
 Even though it’s a relief that things are going faster, aspiration is still a danger.
 Kits at this age will also start to eat solids.
 Soft leafy greens (not iceberg lettuce), oat hay and lucerne are good first foods.
 Introduce new foods one at a time.
 Total milk 20-24ml per day.

 At this age you can offer milk in a small bowl and let kits drink as much as they like.
 Continue to offer milk in a bowl as well as solids, up to at least 6 weeks of age.
 Some kits enjoy the syringe so much by this point (and their human moms enjoy the bond) that they continue to syringe feed.
 Either is fine.

 Bunny kits are MUCH smaller than cat kits.
 Unlike cats, they can’t cough.
 It is difficult to regulate the milk flow from a kitty bottle so your kits is more likely to aspirate or overfeed and get bloat.